top of page

 Types of scales

-The diatonic scale is a seven note scale made up of 5 tones and 2 semitones.
-Depending on the distribution of tones and semitones, diatonic scales can be major or minor.
-Do major (DoM) is the model for major scale and La minor (Lam) is the model for minor scale.
+• The diatonic scale is a seven-note scale made up of 5 tones and 2 semitones.
+It can be major or minor depending on the distribution of semitones.
+Do major and La minor are the model scales.
 It is the most common scale in Western music.

-The pentatonic scale is a five note scale that avoids semitones, made up of 3 tones and two groups of tone and semitone.
-It is typical of Oriental music, blues and rock.
+• The pentatonic scale is a five-note scale that avoids semitones, made up of 3 tones and two groups of tone and semitone.
+It is common in Eastern music, blues and rock.

 Flats, naturals and sharps